bipulneupane/TeacherStudentBuildingExtractor/TeacherStudents/README.md

 # TeacherStudents

-This repo will provide the codes to 65 lightweight CNNs used as encoders for 8 encoder-decoder networks for the following paper that is currently "submitted" to an academic journal for possible publication.
+This repo will provide the codes to 65 lightweight CNNs used as encoders for eight encoder-decoder networks (EDNs) for the following paper that is currently "submitted" to an academic journal for possible publication.
 "A Comparative Study of Knowledge Transfer Methods for Misaligned Urban Building Labels".
 The paper is archived at [https://arxiv.org/abs/2303.09064](https://arxiv.org/abs/2311.03867)

 The codes for domain adaptation, knowledge distillation, and deep mutual learning will be available in this repo after the paper is published.
-For now, a brief explanation of the encoder-decoder networks (EDNs) and 65 CNNs is provided below:
+For now, a brief explanation of the EDNs and 65 CNNs is provided below:

 ## Encoder-decoder networks (EDNs)
 ### U-Net